The ads above are Google-sponsored.

 You need only make one cut, front to rear.
-AVOID damaging the threads .....
-Do NOT cut into the PORT threads.
-When you are nearly to the PORT threads, try using a pry bar or very broad angled chisel & hammer, to split the finned nut at the cut area.
-DO NOT overdo this.
-DO NOT injure the port threads!
-The purpose of the cut slot is to weaken the nut so you can force the nut to widen ...or break ...at the cut slot, then the nut WILL BE easily un-screwable.
-Now is the time to flood the threads again, with your solvent/oil mixture, before unscrewing the finned nut.
+Take your time!
+Avoid damaging the threads .....
+Do not cut into the port threads.
+When you are nearly to the port threads, try using a pry bar or very broad angled chisel & hammer, to split the finned nut at the cut area.
+Do not overdo this.
+Do not injure the port threads!
+The purpose of the cut slot is to weaken the nut so you can force the nut to widen ...or break ...at the cut slot, then the nut will be easily un-screwable.
+Flood the threads again with your solvent/oil mixture, or favorite 'stuff', before unscrewing the finned nut.
 Some cut two slots, ~180 degrees apart to weaken the nut more, or to allow the nut to come off in halves, more on this below.

-AMPLY APPLY anti-seize compound to the threads and to the outside of the rings ....perfectly OK to do that after the nut & rings are on the pipe.
+Amply apply anti-seize compound to the threads and to the outside of the rings ....perfectly OK to do that after the nut & rings are on the pipe.

-(1) The exhaust system should be installed with anti-seize compound at each & every joining point, & on any threads of joining items, such as the small screws used at the exhaust system clamps.
+Hints:(1) The exhaust system should be installed with anti-seize compound at each & every joining point, & on any threads of joining items, such as the small screws used at the exhaust system clamps.

-(2) For many Airheads there is BOTH a split ring & a solid collar inside the finned nut.
-To avoid YOU having to "figure out" how to assemble them, the split ring FLAT END goes next to the head.
+(2) For many Airheads there is both a split ring & a solid collar inside the finned nut.
+To avoid you having to "figure out" how to assemble them, the split ring flat end goes next to the head.
 The solid collar flat end faces the nut.
 This puts the two slanted surfaces together.
 As you can see, this creates a clamping force onto the pipe, as the finned nut is tightened.
 This is one of the reasons I like to clean the split ring slot, so that clamping force is applied without excessive finned nut torque.

-(4) Do not mix up left & right side nuts, they are the same, but may have differing threads wear.
+(4) If you had the exhaust system apart, do not mix up left & right side finned nuts, as they may have differing threads wear.
 You won't have this problem unless you remove the pipes, as the nut is captive without the pipes being removed.

 Exhaust system parts replacements:

-For quiet sound, good fit, stainless steel, etc, I suggest Keihan, from England.
+For quiet sound, a good fit, made of stainless steel, etc, I suggest Keihan, from England.
 Those of you in the USA can get these from Tom Cutter's Rubber Chicken Racing Garage (BMW specialist), etc. More extensive listings for exhaust system items & for repairing the threads in the head port, are under E, here:

-© 2017, R. Fleischer
+© 2023, R. Fleischer

 Return to Technical Articles LIST Page